Privacy Policy

 For more details on how we handle complaints, please visit our complaints policy and procedure here.

-You also have the right to lodge a complaint directly with the UK supervisory authority which is the Information Commissioner’s Office and can be contacted via the details at www.ico.org.uk.
+You also have the right to lodge a complaint directly with the Information Commissioner’s Office (ICO) at www.ico.org.uk at any time.